ThomasJayWilliams/SqlUpdateManager/docs/DOCUMENTATION.md

 sum update [params] [arguments]
 ```
 ### Arguments
-Command accepts location name to update procedures only from specified location and procedure names to update only specified procedures.
+Command accepts procedure or directory name to update procedures only from specified location and procedure names to update only specified procedures.
 Executed with no arguments will update procedures in all locations (including subdirectories).
 It can be run if using a database.
 ```
 sum update myProcedur.sql myProcedure2.sql
 ```